Johnson Iron Works

 1868 Map of Spuyten Duyvil showing Iron Works

 With nearby railroads and waterways, the Johnsons couldn’t have asked for a better location and life became very good indeed for the family.
-Many years later, when not attending to foundry business, Johnson family members were often seen tooling about the neighborhood in new fangled automobiles.
-The family foundry also paid for lavish homes and golf outings to exotic destinations.
+Many years later, when not attending to foundry business, Johnson family members were often seen touring the neighborhood in expensive automobiles.
+The foundry also paid for lavish homes and golf outings to exotic destinations.

 Johnson clan in Golf Illustrated, 1925.
 Owners of the Johnson Iron Works on the Spuyten Duyvil in Inwood, New York.